LabMobi/scrolls-android/README.md

 Replace the "X.Y.Z" part with the latest version of the library, available versions are visible at https://bintray.com/mobilab/mobi.lab.scrolls/scrolls-android.

-2) Update you application manifest, add the provider:
+2) Update you application manifest, add Activity and Provider declarations:

 ```
 <?xml version="1.0" encoding="utf-8"?>